remyeltorro/celldetective/docs/source/track.rst

 Visualization
 -------------

-Once the tracking step is complete, you can view the raw bTrack tracks (before post-processing) by clicking on the eye button in the tracking module (select a single position first).
+Once the tracking step is complete, you can view the tracks (neglecting the positions not associated with a cell mask) by clicking on the eye button in the tracking module (select a single position first).

 .. figure:: _static/napari-tracks.png
     :align: center